 The flowering heads are terminal on the stems and held erect well above the leaf blades.
 The head is an open panicle, pyramidal in shape, up to 9 inches high and half as wide as the height.
 The primary branches of the panicle are upright to spreading (as much as 70 degrees from the central rachis).

 Mature fruit is a round to pear-shaped hard, smooth and shiny seed, light brown to gold in color.
-One of few native grasses to produce such a gland.
+One of few native grasses to produce such a seed.
 Seeds weigh about 16,000 to the ounce.
 They disarticulate above the glumes.
 Seeds can germinate without prolonged cold or warm stratification, but if stored, should be stored in cold dry storage.

 Habitat: Being a plant of the tall grass prairie, Prairie Dropseed grows best in sandy to loamy soils, with dry to moderate moisture conditions and full sun.
 Less that full sun will cause lodging of the flowering heads.
 The root system is fibrous, not rhizomatous.